Timc3209/recipe-app/README.md

 ## Description

-A react project that allow users to view, add, edit and delete recipes.
+A React project that allows users to view, add, edit, and delete recipes stored in local storage.

 ## Deployment Link